 Are you running BIM coordination with a tech stack as long as… Jafar’s list?

-With so many variables across projects (including different teams), you’re bound to have your hand in a dizzying array of tech stacks.
+With so many variables across projects (including different teams), you’re bound to have your hand in a lot of different tech stacks.
 Some you might be paying for, some you might not.
 Heck, you might not even know you’re paying for some!
 But with so many awesome products in the construction industry, and more cropping up almost daily, how do you maximize the tools you already have at your fingertips and evaluate if you really need that new one?

 Technology can be a wonderful tool to help you find those all-important efficiencies in your workflow.
 It can also be a huge waste of time and money.

 We want to help you cut through the marketing noise in 3 steps:

 - Questions to ask about your existing BIM coordination tech stack ❓

 - How to make better use of what you already have 🧰

 - How to use tech to tackle real-world construction challenges 🏗️

 Check out our summary video below ▶️ or skip straight to the meat!